selyx/spacewalk-scripts/README.md

 # About
-This repository contains some usefull scripts for spacewalk maintenance.
+This repository contains some useful scripts for spacewalk maintenance.

 ## Configuration
 You need at least a user with API access.